-48H Open House Barcelona will take place on the 19-20 October 2013, following the success of the
+The 5th edition of 48H Open House Barcelona took place on 25 & 26 October 2014, following the success of the

-first three editions.
+first four editions.
 The event aims to encourage locals to appreciate the value of good architecture and

 urbanism, opening over 150 great buildings of different styles, forms and sizes to the public.

 The 48H Open House Barcelona program is built around the broad network of buildings that will open

 their doors to the public and it is set within the ten Barcelona boroughs (Ciutat Vella, Eixample, Gràcia,

 Horta‐Guinardó, Les Corts, Nou Barris, Sant Andreu, Sant Martí, Sants‐Montjuïc and Sarrià‐Sant Gervasi).

 The participation of many architects and volunteers explaining the city's architecture, different activities